Leioproctus: Pollination

-Most species are somewhat specialised often to a particular genus or family, which is beneficial to plants as specialised pollinators increases the likelihood of pollen being spread to the correct species.
+Most Leioproctus species are specialised, often to a particular genus or family of plants, something that is beneficial since specialised pollinators increase the likelihood of pollen being spread to the correct recipient.

-The males are relatively short lived and have little impact on pollination, but the females intentionally collect pollen by accumulating pollen in the hairs around the head and thorax while feeding on nectar before moving it to the scopae.
+The males are relatively short-lived and have little impact on pollination, but the females intentionally collect pollen by accumulating it in the hairs around the head and thorax, while feeding on nectar, before moving it to the scopae.
 This morphology allows pollen to be more effectively spread between flowers than other potential pollinators such as other insects and birds.

-Leioproctus are particularly important pollinators for many endangered native plants, such as rare Proteas in Australia, many of which are strictly self-incompatible and rely on pollinators for survival.
+Leioproctus are particularly important pollinators for many endangered native plants, such as rare proteas in Australia, many of which are strictly self-incompatible and rely on pollinators for survival.
 Multiple studies on Persoonia (geebungs) found that Leiproctus was the most common genus of pollinators at their study sites.
-Lots of these species live in dry woodlands on acidic sandy soils that are suited to Leioproctus as they are mining bees and can tolerate these harsh environments.
+Many Leioproctus species live in dry woodlands on acidic sandy soils as they are mining bees that can tolerate such harsh environments.

-In New Zealand, Leioproctus are the largest genus of bees and are the next most common after Apis and Bombus.
-Both these genera are more efficient than Leioproctus at pollinating but they prefer introduced species over natives, making Leioproctus and other native bees still vital to native forests.
+In New Zealand, Leioproctus is the largest genus of native bees, and the most common after introduced Apis and Bombus bees.
+Both those genera are more efficient than Leioproctus at pollination, but prefer introduced plants to natives, making Leioproctus and other native bees still vital to native forests.

 Research has gone into using native bees for commercial pollination and found positive results and successful trials of nest removal and re-establishment.
-Because they nest individually, they would be more resistant to spread of disease, like Varroa mites or AFB, which is of increasing interest in agriculture.
+Because they nest individually, they are less likely to spread diseases such as Varroa mites and AFB, a factor of increasing interest in agriculture.

 Impact from introduced honeybees

 The effect introduced bees have had on native plants and bees is still unclear, but some ecologists have concerns about the effect being negative.

 Introduced honeybees have been recorded visiting many of the species previously associated with native bees.
 For most native plant species this is atypical and unintentional of beekeepers, but due to the high demand for Mānuka honey, Leioproctus bees are now seeing high competition in some places.
 Because domestic honeybees live in mobile hives, beekeepers can move these hives into high resource areas and then remove them once the nectar and pollen are depleted, forcing the sessile leioproctus bees to travel far distances to find resources.
-Although Leiproctus species feed from species other than Mānuka, many still rely on this food source to support them over the summer, so this increased competition could reduce leioproctus populations which could then affect the other native plants they pollinate.
+Although Leiproctus species feed from species other than Mānuka, many still rely on this food source to support them over the summer, so this increased competition could reduce Leioproctus populations which could then affect the other native plants they pollinate.